mibur1/psy111/book/statistics/9_Spline_Reg/0_Introduction.md

 # Spline Regression

 In the case of highly non-linear associations one might use local (non-parametric) regression models.
-These include stepwise functions, regression splines and local regression models.
+These include stepwise functions, regression splines, and local regression models.
 The general idea of these non-linear models is to break the observed range of $X$ into a series of shorter bins and fit different equations across these spans/bins.

 ## Stepwise functions